-This German service, once best known for its free VPN apps, now focuses on providing a premium VPN service.
+This German service, was best known for a free VPN app, but now, plans on providing a premium VPN service which has been successful, thus zenmate provides a free and premium service.

 There are more fully-featured services out there, but not many (exceptions above!) provide as much bang for your buck as ZenMate VPN.